“She sings correctly, naturally and beautifully and her placement is perfect, I cannot teach her anything more.” – Dr.

 Later that evening Judy appeared on the WOR Radio show “Thirty Minutes in Hollywood” starring George Jessel.
 Judy sang “(Dear Mr. Gable) You Made Me Love You” to promote the recently released Broadway Melody of 1938.

 Listen to a recording of “Thirty Minutes in Hollywood” below.
 Note that the sound quality is very poor.
 This is a recording in desperate need of restoration!
 Judy’s appearance is in the second half of the program.

 October 24, 1937: More studio-fed fiction, presumably.
 This time the studio’s resident crooner Nelson Eddy allegedly took Judy to his vocal coach who exclaimed that Judy’s voice was perfect the way it was and she needed no lessons.

 October 24, 1938: According to Harrison Carroll, two stray bullets hit the windshield of the car that Judy was sitting in while visiting her grandmother’s home on North Edgemont Street in Hollywood.

 October 24, 1938: Filming on The Wizard of Oz was halted.
-Just a few days before, on October 21st, the original “Tin Man” Buddy Ebsen had an allergic reaction to the aluminum makeup and was hospitalized.
+Just a few days before, on October 21st, the original “Tin Man” Buddy Ebsen had a near-fatal reaction to the aluminum makeup and was hospitalized.
 It was clear he wouldn’t be able to finish the film.

 Producer Mervyn LeRoy and uncredited co-producer Arthur Freed reviewed the footage shot thus far under the direction of Richard Thorpe.
 They were, to put it nicely, unhappy with the results.
 Thorpe apparently had no feel for the fantasy element of the story and had Judy acting in a “fairy princess” manner.
 No footage from these early weeks of filming exists.